A lot or a little?

-Angela Johnson manages a delicate balancing act: She doesn't gloss over the difficulties of teen parenting, but she also highlights the joy and love that are just as much a part of raising a baby as diapers and lack of sleep.
+Angela Johnson deftly manages a delicate balancing act in this book.
+She doesn't gloss over the difficulties of teen parenting, but she also highlights the joy and love that are just as much a part of raising a baby as diapers and lack of sleep.

 Bobby, the only fleshed-out character in the story, is an unusually sweet teen, fully open to the emotions of fatherhood, and willing to do whatever it takes to do the right thing.
 His family -- divorced parents and older brother -- are all kind and understanding, though unwilling to remove any of the burden from his shoulders.
 This may make the whole situation seem a bit unreal, but it does focus the reader's attention on the problems that come with the territory, rather than any trumped up by the author for the sake of conflict.
 It's a simple, gentle way of dealing with a complicated, difficult issue.

 Families can talk about the subject matter here.
 How does this book compare to other books, movies, or television depictions of teen parenthood?